Joelciomatias/Crypto-bot/README.md

 ### JS Applications

-Is a vanilla JS application, it connect to the binance api and get the values.
+Is a express.js application, it connect to the binance api and get the values.

 With docker